nicollemac17/nicollemac17.github.io/_posts/2019-10-07-homemade-switches.md

 ---
 layout: post
-title: Plushy Redux!
+title: Homemade Switches
-subtitle: Homework Assignment 6 - Due 10/03/2019
+subtitle: Homework Assignment 7 - Due 10/08/2019
 tags: [homework, assignments, sewing, coding]
 comments: true
 ---

 ## Assignment:
-The program will predict whether the LED lights will turn on based on whether the swtich and the button are on or pressed, respectively.
-If the button is pressed and switch is on, then all the LEDs will turn on.
-If not, the LED lights will not turn on.
+The assignment was to create a switch on the fabric that we used for our sewing sampler.
+I added some LED lights as well as use conductive fabric to accomplish this task.

 ## Look at what I did!